tsipkens/atems/README.md

 # C. Components

+This section provides details of the overall structure of this codebase and the methods available for characterization of soot aggregates in TEM images.

 ## 1. MAIN SCRIPTS (main_\*)

 The main scripts demonstrate further use of the code for specific scenarios and are provided to **test the codebase**.
 Three such scripts are included: